n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/uProc/README.md

 - Check if the supplied values form a valid list of elements
 - Check if the number of words in a sentence is between two determined quantities
 - Check if the number of words in a sentence equals a certain amount
 - Check if the number of words in a sentence is greater than a certain amount
 - Check if the number of words in a sentence is greater than
 - Check if the word count is lower
 - Check if the number of words present in a sentence is less than or equal to a quantity
 - Convert a string to Base64 encoded value
 - Discover banned English words in an email body or subject
 - Get field names by analyzing the field value provided
 - Format a string using a format pattern
 - Generate random string using a regular expression as a pattern
 - Return the largest item in a list
 - Return the smallest item in a list
 - Convert to lowercase
 - Convert a string to MD5 encoded value
 - Merge two strings
 - Normalize a string depending on the field name
 - Analyze string and return all emails, phones, zip codes, and links
 - Convert a string to an SHA encoded value
 - Analyze an English text with emojis and detect sentiment
 - Returns an ascending sorted list
 - Split a value into two parts and join them using a separator from the original string
 - Split a value into two parts using a separator from the original string
 - Get the length of a string
 - Lookup string between multiple values by fuzzy logic and regex patterns
 - Clean abuse words from a string
 - Replace the first value found in a string with another
 - Replace all values found in a string with another
 - Translate a text into any language
 - Return a single list with no repeating elements
 - Convert all letters to uppercase
 - Count total words in a text
 :::

 ## Example Usage

-This workflow allows you to create a screenshot of a website and send it to a telegram channel.
+This workflow allows you to take a screenshot of a website and send it to a Telegram channel.
 You can also find the [workflow](https://n8n.io/workflows/858) on n8n.io.
 This example usage workflow uses the following nodes.
 - [Start](../../core-nodes/Start/README.md)
 - [uProc]()
 - [Telegram](../../nodes/Telegram/README.md)